 Credits, 3 sem. hrs.
 Prerequisite(s): Eight hours of chemistry.
-Lecture/Lab/Field/Meeting: Lecture three hours per week.

 A selected history of chemistry with a study of the pioneers who developed the theories and techniques that have brought the science to its present position.
 May not be taken for credit toward the undergraduate major or minor in chemistry.